smdaa/smdaa.github.io/content/post/building-an-rtl-sdr-fm-radio-from-scratch-in-c-part-1-the-usb-driver.md

 So we can reach it through the file `/dev/bus/usb/003/010`

-The catch is that this path is not stable.
+This path is not stable.
 Device numbers are handed out at plug time, so they move around.

 So we need an identifier that belongs to the device itself instead of one the kernel hands out. `lsusb` already printed it: `0bda:2838`, the vendor id and the product id.

 Those two are burned into the device. `0bda` is Realtek, assigned to them by the USB-IF, and `2838` is the model.
-Unplug the dongle, move it to another port, reboot the machine, and it still answers `0bda:2838`.
+If we unplug the USB dongle and move it to another port, it will still answer `0bda:2838`.

-To match on them we need the kernel's view of the device, which lives in `/sys/bus/usb/devices/`.
-Every connected device gets a folder there, and each property inside is a small text file:
+So instead of hardcoding the path, we go looking for the device that answers `0bda:2838`.
+The kernel lists every connected USB device under `/sys/bus/usb/devices/`, one folder each, with every property inside as its own small text file:

 ```
 $ ls /sys/bus/usb/devices/3-2/